SkiFire13/master-thesis/chapters/background/7-strategy-improvement.typ

   })
 })

+Given a valuation we are then interested in determining whether a strategy is optimal.
+It can be shown @jurdzinski_improvement that if there exist a winning strategy for a player then the _optimal_ strategy is winning, otherwise it must be losing.
+The problem thus reduces in determining whether the current player 0 strategy is optimal, and if not improve it until it is.
+This can be done by looking at the play profiles of the successors of each vertex: if one of them is greater than the one of the successor chosen by the current strategy then it is not optimal.
+In other words the optimal strategy chooses the successor with the greatest play profile.
+If the strategy is not optimal then a new strategy is determined by picking for each vertex the successor with the greatest play profile.
+Note however that this is not guaranteed to be optimal.
+In fact since the strategy has changed the valuation and play profiles must be recomputed, and hence might change and still make the new strategy non-optimal.
+It can however be shown @jurdzinski_improvement that each new strategy "improves" upon the previous one, and eventually this process will reach the optimal strategy.

 #definition("play profile ordering")[
   Let $G = (V_0, V_1, E, p)$ be a parity game with a relevance ordering $<$, and $(u, P, e)$ and $(v, Q, f)$ be two play profiles.
 Then we define:
   $